 Arrive in Lewiston, ID, Orientation Meeting

-Meet at the Red Lion Hotel in Lewiston, Idaho and be introduced to the Team Leader for your Salmon River rafting trip.
-There is a short, hour-long orientation at around 7:00pm PST where any questions will be answered and you will receive waterproof bags for your personal items.
+Meet at the Hells Canyon Grand Hotel in Lewiston, Idaho, and be introduced to the Team Leader for your Salmon River rafting trip.
+There is a short, hour-long orientation at around 7:00 pm PST where any questions will be answered and you will receive waterproof bags for your personal items.

 Nez Perce National Historical Park

 Let's get on the Lower Salmon River!
 At 7:30am you'll meet with your Salmon river rafting team leader and take a bus ride up to the launch close to Whitebird, Idaho.
 Bus ride is two hours.
 We'll make a quick stop on the way for a tour of the Nez Perce National Historical Park and receive a short talk about the native tribes who made their homes on Salmon River.
 Their rich heritage has been preserved in the Nez Perce Reservation near the Salmon and Clearwater Rivers.
 We'll get to the launch point mid-morning.
 The summers in this area are hot and dry; highs in the daytime can reach 90 degrees and nights can get down to the 60's.